 - If you’ve recently moved, you may have to file a complaint in the previous state you lived in.

-- You will also need to check with your state to ensure that you follow any requirements for filing a mutual divorce.
+- You will also need to check with your state to ensure you follow any requirements for filing a mutual divorce.
 These can be about timelines or rules about cohabitation.
-For example, in Arkansas, you must live separate and apart for 18 months to qualify for a mutual consent divorce.
+For example, you must live separately and apart in Arkansas for 18 months to qualify for a mutual consent divorce.

 How Quickly Can You Get a Mutual Consent Divorce?